jordancormack/jordancormack.github.io/_posts/2020-07-05-largeformat.md

 <img src="/images/large_format/blended_res.jpg" alt="overview" class="inline">

 The above test images are only taken from a small section of the overal large format lens projection (see below for an approximation).
-More will be posted soon with an even larger field of view and resolution.

 <img src="/images/large_format/inner_frame.jpg" alt="overview" class="inline">